-PAL Robotics Makes a Case for a Perfect Synergy Between Robotics and 3D Printing
+PAL Robotics Demonstrates the Perfect Synergy Between Robotics and 3D Printing

-On the crossroads where additional manufacturing meets other innovative industries, many exciting projects unfold.
+At the crossroads where additive manufacturing meets other innovative industries, many exciting projects unfold.
 One of these visionary and dynamic combinations is the synergy between 3D printing technology and robotics.
-An excellent example is the collaboration between Materialise and PAL Robotics on their latest project, ARI.
+An excellent example is the collaboration between Materialise and PAL Robotics on their project, ARI.

-Over the last decade, robots have slowly moved from secluded research labs and automated production lines towards more interactive fields, such as pharmacies, hospitality, retail, etc. They can contribute towards high quality products, shorter turnaround times in the manufacturing sector, and are usually highly reliable.
+Over the last decade, robots have slowly moved from secluded research labs and automated production lines towards more interactive fields, such as pharmacies, hospitality, and retail.
+They can contribute towards high-quality products, shorter turnaround times in the manufacturing sector, and are usually highly reliable.
 Combined with AI, robots can successfully work with humans in more collaborative and interactive ways.

-Most recently, influenced heavily by the pandemic, there has been a surge of medical and social robots powered by artificial intelligence technology.
-Social robots interact with humans in a socially acceptable manner, and they can support humans in healthcare, residential homes, public spaces, and in the hospitality industry.
-For example, social robots can provide excellent assistance in hospitals to tackle the COVID-19 crisis.
-They can act as receptionists to provide general information and control the flow of new incoming visitors.
-Thanks to their remote management, social robots can have social interactions and provide basic treatment without the fear of spreading the virus.
+The COVID-19 pandemic was one of the driving forces behind a surge in medical and social robots powered by artificial intelligence technology.
+Social robots interact with humans in a socially acceptable manner, and can support humans in healthcare, residential homes, public spaces, and in the hospitality industry.
+For example, social robots could provide valuable help in tackling the COVID-19 crisis.
+They could act as receptionists to provide general information and control the flow of new incoming visitors.
+And thanks to their remote management, social robots could have social interactions and provide basic treatment without the fear of spreading the virus.

 "Working in robotics was my dream since I was a child and an opportunity to work for a company that creates robots is a privilege.
 The PAL Robotics team can design, engineer, and manufacture any project from scratch.
 The range of professional profiles is great, and therefore, the technological advances are also great," says Tito.

 Leading service robotics